TheRenegadeCoder/sample-programs-website/docs/projects/fraction-math/algol60/index.md

             - " " maps to 16
             - "/" maps to 17
             - null byte maps to 18
-            - invalid byte maps 0;
+            - invalid byte maps to 0;
         integer ch;
         inchar(0, "0123456789+-\t\r\n /", ch);
         if ch < 1 then ch := -2